 Try to arrive before 8 a.m. (general market hours are 9 a.m.- 6 p.m. most days) or earlier to enjoy this amazing setting.
 But don’t forget to stop by again once the market is buzzing!

-2. Grab a cup of Pike Place at the first Starbucks store.
+2. Grab a cup of Pike Place at Starbucks.

-Right across from Pike Place Market is the first Starbucks store – yes, the VERY FIRST!
-One of our favorite drinks is a cup of Pike Place, so we couldn’t resist grabbing one on the corner of 1st and Pike.
+Down the street from Pike Place Market is the first Starbucks store – yes, the VERY FIRST!
+One of our favorite drinks is a cup of Pike Place, so we couldn’t resist grabbing one.

 3. Put your mark on the famous Gum Wall.